Complete Guide to Insurance Lead Generation

 The primary goal of lead qualification is to identify the leads who are most likely to become paying customers so that you can allocate your resources appropriately.
 In other words, you want to focus the majority of your time and money on the leads that are most likely to convert.

-There are several criteria that can be used to qualify leads.
+Several criteria can be used to qualify leads.
 Start with demographic information such as age, gender, income, and location.
 From there, consider other factors such as budget and lifestyle.

 As for the techniques you can use to qualify leads, start by creating a lead-scoring system.
 This allows you to assign a numerical value to each lead based on their demographic and behavioral data.
 The higher the score the more qualified the prospect.